 With the approval of the chairmen and ranking Democrats on both the House Judiciary Committee and the House Commerce Committee, this landmark legislation-which Senator HATCH has called the most important bill we will pass this year-seemed to have finally cleared the last hurdle and be ready to be sent to the President for enactment.
-On Thursday, October 8, Senator HATCH and I were both present on the Senate floor for Senate final passage and had been informed that the House leadership had determined to take up and pass the bill that very day.
+On Thursday, October 8, Senator HATCH and I were both present on the Senate finor for Senate final passage and had been informed that the House leadership had determined to take un and pass the bill that very day.

-Surprisingly, the bill was not taken up in the House on Thursday or Friday or Saturday or Sunday.
+take up and pass the bill that very day Surprisingly, the bill was not taken up in the House on Thursday or Friday or Saturday or Sunday.
 There was a threat that it would not be brought up by the House leadership at all, and I think that the Senate and the American people are entitled to an explanation.